InspectProInspectPro

 • Additional services — moisture testing, thermal imaging, or drone inspections add to the cost

-For a more detailed breakdown of inspection pricing, see our guide to building inspection costs in NZ.
+For a detailed breakdown, see our guide to building inspection costs in NZ.

 A building inspection is a small cost relative to the value of the property.
 Even at the top end of the range, it is a fraction of a percent of the purchase price — and it can save you from issues costing tens or hundreds of thousands of dollars.